"Sustainability is about owning less by buying right."

-for us, sustainability is first and foremost about owning less by buying right. our job, every day, is to make beautiful garments in a more responsible manner.
+Producing new garments isn't sustainable, and we don't pretend that it is.
+We do, however, have a responsibility to understand and reduce our environmental impact.
+For us, sustainability is first and foremost about owning less by buying right.
+Our job, every day, is to make beautiful garments in a more responsible manner.

-however, our fabrics also leave behind a huge environmental footprint, sometimes up to 80% of the entire environmental footprint of a garment. therefore, we try very carefully to select the most environmentally friendly fabrics.
+For us, every single design starts with the fabric.
+However, our fabrics also leave behind a huge environmental footprint, sometimes up to 80% of the entire environmental footprint of a garment.
+Therefore, we try very carefully to select the most environmentally friendly fabrics.